-Ask three friends from three different generations to review your website and provide an honest description of your practice based on what they see.
+Exercise: Ask three friends from three different generations to review your website and provide an honest description of your practice based on what they see.
 Consider people from outside your community who aren’t patients, and ask them to tell you their perceptions based on what they see online.

 Branding Gives Direction to Our Teams